jyl33/photos-app/README.md

 * Supabase project

 1. Clone the github repo
-2. Install Cloudinary, BetterAuth, Supabase
+2. Install Cloudinary, BetterAuth, Supabase and Prisma
 3. In the .env.template file, find and add these values:

    * NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME